checkson-io/checkson-playwright-check/README.md

 # checkson-playwright-check

-This repo open a website using Playwright and makes a screenshot.
+This check opens a website using Playwright and makes a screenshot.

 ## Run check locally